ehector/BRdac/README.md

 The BRdac R package can be installed in one of two ways:
 - from the downloaded gzipped tarball as R CMD INSTALL BRdac_1.0-1.tar.gz
-- from the downloaded and renamed DIMM folder as R CMD build BRdac and R CMD INSTALL BRdac_1.0-1.tar.gz
+- from the downloaded and renamed BRdac folder as R CMD build BRdac and R CMD INSTALL BRdac_1.0-1.tar.gz

 Please make sure to have all packages listed in the DESCRIPTION file already installed.